Wang Yihan: 2009

 Yihan was at her prime in 2009, as she won the Yonex German Open competition against fellow countrywoman Zhu Lin, and just one week later, at the age of 21, the prestigious All-England Championships against Denmark's Tine Rasmussen.
 Yihan then went on to win the Wilson Swiss Open against compatriot Jiang Yanjiao.
 Yihan was the bronze medallist at the Asian Championships where she went down fighting against Olympic silver medallist Xie Xingfang in the semifinal.

-Having already won against both the Olympic champion and runner-up, Zhang Ning & Xie Xingfang, in past tournaments, she defeated the Olympic bronze medallist, Indonesia's Maria Kristin Yulianti in the group stage of the 2009 Sudirman Cup with a 16–21, 21–5, 21–10 performance.
+Having already won against both the Olympic champion and runner-up, Zhang Ning and Xie Xingfang, in past tournaments, she defeated the Olympic bronze medallist, Indonesia's Maria Kristin Yulianti in the group stage of the 2009 Sudirman Cup with a 16–21, 21–5, 21–10 performance.
 Yihan, seeded 4th at the World Championships, was upset by 11th seed, Germany's Juliane Schenk in the 2nd round in straight games.
 Yihan won the Macau Open in August 2009 when she again beat Jiang Yanjiao.
 In September 2009, Yihan defended her YONEX Japan Open title by crushing Wang Xin (21–8, 21–9) in just 29 minutes.
 She lost the final of 2009 against Tine Rasmussen in Denmark Super Series in a hard-fought match.
 Although she lost the final, she reached the top position in the Women's singles rankings.
 Wang then won the 2009 French Super Series in November when she emphatically beat top seed, and defending champion, Wang Lin (21–9, 21–12).
 Wang won her second title in a row, and her fifth BWF Super Series tournament of the year, when she beat Jiang Yanjiao again, this time in the Yonex Sunrise Hong Kong Open.
 This was also her seventh title overall in 2009.